ovotech/gitoops/docs/blog_post.md

 ![Unicorns don't just poop rainbows](img/devseccon.png)

 We will start by motivating our work by presenting an overview of the issues we are trying to spot at scale.
-We will then gloss over GitOops' inner-workings before demonstrating usage for some sample scenarios.
+We will then gloss over GitOops' inner-workings before demonstrating usage with some sample scenarios.

 ## Introduction